InfluxOW/php-project-lvl1/README.md

 4. *prime*\
 Answer "yes" if given number is prime.
 Otherwise answer "no".
 5. *progression*\
-Find number that missing in the progression?
+Find number that missing in the progression.
 6. *root*\
 Find an integer whose square is closest to the specified.
 ## Additional Features
-`brain-random` allows you to run random game
+`brain-random` allows you to run a random game